Freezing Tomatoes | How to Freeze Excess Tomatoes

 - Choose ripe, firm tomatoes without bruises.
 Wash them well and remove the stems.

 - Boil water in a large pot.
 The larger the pot, the more the tomatoes could go in in one shot.
-I usually do not add more than 6 tomatoes at a time just to keep the water temperature at boiling.
+I usually do not add more than 6 tomatoes at a time just to keep the water temperature at a boil.

 - When the water comes to a rolling boil, add the tomatoes slowly.
 Let the tomatoes sit in boiling water for 60 seconds.